fbpx

 Test Water Parameters

-Once a week or biweekly, it is ideal to check water chemistry to make sure things like PH, ammonia, and nitrites are in good condition and doesn’t exceed potentially fatal limits.
+Once a week or biweekly, it is ideal to check water chemistry to make sure things like pH, ammonia, and nitrites are in good condition and don’t exceed potentially fatal limits.

 Aquarium Care Tips